lnsayer/my-website/_posts/titanic_machine_learning_project.md

 The accuracy for the best model is 0.85, 0.03 higher than the worst model with an accuracy of 0.82.
 I am unsure as to why these are higher than Scikit-Learn's own cross validation, I am shuffling the data.
 Let me know if you can see why.

-The precision and recall are quite evenly matched, which is fine since we have no preference over the other for this project.
+The precision and recall are quite evenly matched, which is fine since we have no preference for one or the other for this project.
 However, the metrics are higher for the negative case (i.e. when a passenger died) than the positive case (i.e. when a passenger survived).
 This shows the model may be a little biased towards the negative cases (with higher observations) and treating the survived cases more as noise.
 Precision and recall are more important when there are higher benefits or costs to one of the classification types.

 ### ROC curves and the AUC